grnet/archipelago/docs/admin-guide.rst

 preference, you might want to change its configuration, in order to accommodate for ``archipelago`` logs.
 The log level of each ``archipelago`` peer can be changes at runtime, by using the SIGUSR1 and SIGUSR2 signals, to decrement or increment the log level accordingly.
+Sending a SIGHUP will cause the current log level to be printed in the logs.

 Archipelago locking system
 **************************